Jerry Reinsdorf: New purchases

-In 1981 he was wealthy enough to purchase the White Sox for $19 million.
+In 1981, Reinsdorf purchased the Chicago White Sox for $19 million.
 The purchase was brokered by American National Bank who arranged for a limited partnership.
 He followed previous eccentric White Sox owners Charles Comiskey, who was known as a miser, and Veeck, who was known as a prankster who gutted the team by trading away promising prospects.
 Soon after buying the White Sox, he signed Greg Luzinski and Carlton Fisk.
 He also tripled the team promotional budget and increased the number of team scouts from 12 to 20.
 By the 1983 Major League Baseball season the White Sox made the playoffs with the best record in the Major Leagues.
 The team initially signed a television deal with the newly founded Sportsvision under the new leadership of Chairman Reinsdorf and Vice Chairman Eddie Einhorn, but that arrangement quickly fizzled.
 Einhorn continued as Vice Chairman of the White Sox until his death in 2016.

-In 1985, following in the footsteps of Einhorn who had purchased the United States Football League's Chicago Blitz franchise in 1984, he purchased the Chicago Bulls as part of a syndicate for US$16 million and quickly turned the team from one that averaged 6,365 fans per game at the 17,339-seat Chicago Stadium in 1985 into one with an 8,000-person season ticket waiting list.
-He did so by drafting Horace Grant and Scottie Pippen, and trading for Bill Cartwright to join John Paxson and Michael Jordan under the tutelage of head coach Doug Collins.
-In 1989, the team signed Phil Jackson as the final piece of the championship puzzle.
-From November 20, 1987 through Jordan's 1999 retirement, the Bulls sold out every game.
+In 1985, Reinsdorf purchased the Chicago Bulls as part of a syndicate for $16 million, following in the footsteps of Einhorn, who had purchased the United States Football League's Chicago Blitz franchise in 1984.
 In the months prior to the purchase, Milwaukee businessman Marvin Fishman had been awarded a $16.2 million judgment against the Bulls.
 Fishman had been illegally blocked from purchasing the team in 1972.
 Reinsdorf purchased the team from an ownership group that included Lamar Hunt, George Steinbrenner, Walter Shorenstein, Jonathan Kovler, Lester Crown, Philip Klutznick, and the estate of Arthur Wirtz, and he held a $9.2 million controlling interest in the team.
 Reinsdorf's share of 56.8% of the team was purchased from Klutznick, Steinbrenner, Shorenstein and the estate of Wirtz.
 His purchase ended an era in which the Bulls were managed by committee with decisions by conference call, verdicts by vote.
-Reinsdorf acquired his majority interests on March 11, 1985 and Kovler sold his 7% stake in the team on January 29, 1986, bringing Reinsdorf's interest to 63%.
+Reinsdorf acquired his majority interests on March 11, 1985, and Kovler sold his 7% stake in the team on January 29, 1986, bringing Reinsdorf's interest to 63%.
 The following week Reinsdorf ousted Rod Thorn as general manager and replaced him with Jerry Krause.

+Led by Jordan, who was drafted the year before Reinsdorf purchased the team, the team's popularity and on-court success rapidly improved.
+The Bulls drafted Horace Grant and Scottie Pippen and traded for Bill Cartwright to join John Paxson and Michael Jordan under the tutelage of head coach Doug Collins.
+In 1989, the franchise promoted then-Bulls assistant coach Phil Jackson to be Collins's replacement at the team's helm.
+Jackson would prove to be the final core addition, catalyzing the Bulls' dynastic championship run of six NBA championship titles in eight seasons (1991–1998).
+Whereas before Reinsdorf's purchase the team had an average attendance of 6,365 in the 17,339-seat Chicago Stadium, from November 20, 1987, through Jordan's 1998 retirement, the Bulls sold out every game, including their first few seasons at the United Center, where they play to this very day.